 Shower head features 5 different spray type options.

-This electric shower is truly meant to be an easy install.
+This shower is truly meant to be an easy install.
 With features like Swivel fit – which is a fully reversible water inlet for left and right connections, or a Swing Fit, which is the same but for cables.

 Check out this product video: